dscolby/CausalELM.jl/docs/src/guide/metalearners.md

         Nie, Xinkun, and Stefan Wager.
 "Quasi-oracle estimation of heterogeneous treatment effects."
 Biometrika 108, no. 2 (2021): 299-319.

+    To see the details out doubly robust estimation implemented in CausalELM see:
+        Kennedy, Edward H. "Towards optimal doubly robust estimation of heterogeneous causal effects."
+Electronic Journal of Statistics 17, no. 2 (2023): 3008-3049.

 # Initialize a Metalearner
-S-learners, T-learners, X-learners, and R-learners all take at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.
-S, T, and X-learners support binary treatment variables and binary, continuous, count, or time to event outcomes.
+S-learners, T-learners, X-learners, R-learners, and doubly robust estimators all take at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.
+S, T, X, and doubly robust learners support binary treatment variables and binary, continuous, count, or time to event outcomes.
 The R-learning estimator supports binary, continuous, or count treatment variables and binary, continuous, count, or time to event outcomes.

 !!! note
     Internally, the outcome and treatment models of the metalearners are treated as a regression